 The Host is a very long read.
 And I admit at times some of the parts were a tad boring but, to be honest, all those boring little parts were needed.
 If you didn’t have those later on in the book, you would find yourself lost and confused.

 The basis of the story is that one day earth gets invaded by aliens called souls.
-Souls are actually peace loving beings and only take over a species that they think they can help.
-In the case of humans, we were deemed so violent and that is a big part of why they took over.
-Souls are little silver worm like creatures that attack themselves to the brains of host bodies (humans).
+Souls are actually peace-loving beings and only take over a species that they think they can help.
+In the case of humans, we were deemed so violent, which is a big part of why they took over.
+Souls are little silver worm-like creatures that attach themselves to the brains of host bodies (humans).
 You know a human body is under the control of a soul because of the silver look in their eyes and the pink scar on the back of their neck where the soul entered the body in the first place, to attach itself to our brains.

 The book really isn’t about an alien invasion.
 It’s actually a love story.
-The story of a young girl and her little brother, who was able to survive, just barely and remains soul free.
-When stealing food one day she meets a guy who was also a survivor like her.
+The story of a young girl and her little brother, who was able to survive, just barely and remain soul free.
+When stealing food, one day, she meets a guy who is also a survivor like her.
 The two fall in love.
-One day though she gets caught and is implanted with a soul.
+One day though, she gets caught and is implanted with a soul.
 This soul has been on other planets before, 8 of them.
 This isn’t a normal thing for souls.
-Typically they live out their lives on two planets max so this makes this soul a little special, a pseudo celebrity.
-As such she is invited as a guest lecturer at the university where she teaches the soul history.
+Typically they live out their lives on two planets max, so this makes this soul a little special, a pseudo-celebrity.
+As such, she is invited as a guest lecturer at the university where she teaches the soul history.